 If I was in a formal relationship, partnered with either gender, I would tell them; but I just need to have fun right now, because of how unhealthy my last relationship was, preceded by a mismatched marriage before that.

-I have more open, chill friends than ever now, and I’m having a blast finding new people who are sexy, smart, and fun, and who can show they appreciate what I have to give.
-And it’s all OK, because I’m not worried about being weird anymore.
+In the end: I’m not worried about being weird anymore.
 I choose to please certain people for fun, but I don’t exist to live up to other people’s expectations.